PanickingLynx/ProtOpenSource/doc/DOCUMENTATION.md

 ### LED Matrix Studio
 This software can be obtained at [Sourceforge](https://sourceforge.net/projects/led-matrix-studio/).
 I personally do not know my way around this software but there are plenty of tutorials and it also has it's own documentation.

+However, it is important that you export your files as **C / C++ FastLED** or else this will not work.

 ## The code
 ### The include area